combefis/combefis.github.io/docs/about/cv/index.md

 ### Nonprofit organisations

 - **Treasurer**, _Association des Ingénieurs civils sortis de l'Université catholique de Louvain ASBL_ (AILouvain), Part-Time, Louvain-la-Neuve. --(Jun.
 2022 – now)--
---The AILouvain is the alumni association of the Louvain School of Engineering (EPL) faculty of the Université catholique de Louvain (UCLouvain), working to grow the network of engineers graduated from this faculty.--
+--I am serving as a board member and treasurer of the AILouvain, the alumni association of the Louvain School of Engineering (EPL) faculty from which I am graduated, working to grow the network of engineers graduated from this faculty.--
 - **Board member**, _Maison du Développement Durable ASBL_ (MDD), Part-Time, Louvain-la-Neuve, Belgium. --(Dec.
 2019 – now)--
---The Maison du Développement Durable is a nonprofit organisation whose goal is to provide a place to support the transition to a greener, more fair, more user-friendly society, locally and globally.--
+--I am serving as a board member of the MDD, a nonprofit organisation whose goal is to provide a place to support the transition to a greener, more fair, more user-friendly society, locally and globally.--
 - **Founder and President**, _Computer Science and IT in Education ASBL_ (CSITEd), Part-Time, Louvain-la-Neuve, Belgium. --(Jul.
 2012 – now)--
---CSITEd is a nonprofit organisation whose goal is to promote computer science at large, especially towards pupils from secondary schools and in the education field.--
+--I founded and am serving as a board member and president of the CSITEd, a nonprofit organisation whose goal is to promote computer science at large, especially towards pupils from secondary schools and in the education field.--
 - **President**, _Association des Habitants de Louvain-la-Neuve ASBL_ (AH LLN), Part-Time, Louvain-la-Neuve, Belgium. --(jul.
 2020 – jul.
 2022)--
---The Association des Habitants de Louvain-la-Neuve is a nonprofit organisation open to people living, working or studying in Louvain-la-Neuve which aims at defending and promoting the quality of life, in a broad sense, in Louvain-la-Neuve.--
+--I served as a board member and president of the AH LLN, a nonprofit organisation open to people living, working or studying in Louvain-la-Neuve which aims at defending and promoting the quality of life, in a broad sense, in Louvain-la-Neuve.--
 - **Treasurer**, _UCLouvain ACM Student Chapter ASBL_, Part-Time, Louvain-la-Neuve, Belgium. --(Sep.
 2011 – Sep.
 2013)--
 - **Founder and President**, _UCLouvain ACM Student Chapter ASBL_, Part-Time, Louvain-la-Neuve, Belgium. --(Sep.
 2009 – Sep.
 2011)--
 --The UCLouvain ACM Student Chapter is the local chapter of the Association for Computing Machinery (ACM), an international organisation whose goal is to promote computer science.--